 Image by Adobe Firefly

-If there is an atmosphere of mutual respect for each other’s opinions and feedback in positive terms, even if the situation is negative, we will be able to work on what we need to do with a positive attitude.
+If there is an atmosphere of mutual respect for each other’s opinions and feedback in positive terms, even if the situation is negative, we will be able to work on what we needed to do with a positive attitude.
 When things are not going well, it is a good time to look back at the failures and find the positive things that have worked and talk to each other about them so that we can move forward.

 Summary: Enjoying Your Work